s15n/par-lang/README.md

 }
 ```

-This `reverse` sling-shots the `caller` channel all the way to the end of the list, creating a string of
+This `reverse` sling-shots the `caller` channel all the way to the end of the list, creating a chain of
 processes connected by the `return` channels.
 Then, from the end, it calls `.item(value)` for each item
 in the list, sending the `caller` back up the `return` channels, all the way.
 Eventually, the outer-most
 `return` is reached, and `.empty!` is sent on the channel.